jeftegoes/AwsOverview/Machine Learning/Amazon Comprehend.md

   - Test results.
   - Case notes.
 - **Uses NLP to detect Protected Health Information (PHI)** - DetectPHI API.
-- Store your documents in Amazon S3.
+- Store our documents in Amazon S3.
 - Analyze real-time data with Kinesis Data Firehose.
 - Use Amazon Transcribe to transcribe patient narratives into text that can be analyzed by Amazon Comprehend Medical.